 5 Tips for Choosing Autoimmune-Friendly Packaged Snacks

 Let’s face it, life is busy!
 Between work, family, friends, and everything else on your plate, you’ve got a lot going on.
 When you’re starving because it’s 3:00 and you haven’t had a chance to eat since breakfast, it’s hard to stay on track.
 I know.
 I’ve been there.
 If you’re following The Myers Way® Autoimmune Solution protocol, it can be especially tricky to navigate the grocery store for autoimmune-friendly snacks.
 Gluten and dairy hide behind confusing names on ingredient labels.
 Additionally, many “convenience” foods contain grains, nuts and seeds, and other inflammatory ingredients that can affect autoimmune conditions.
-Which is why I’m sharing 5 tips for choosing autoimmune-friendly snacks.
+This is why I’m sharing 5 tips for choosing autoimmune-friendly snacks.

 While you should aim to eat real, whole foods as much as possible, like those found in The Autoimmune Solution Cookbook, I understand that when you’re on the go sometimes you just need a convenient, prepackaged snack.
 Although the world has been flooded with packaged snacks marked as organic, Paleo, and autoimmune protocol (AIP) friendly, it really comes down to reading and understanding ingredient labels.
 Many packaged foods are not really food at all.
-Products labeled “non-GMO,” “all natural,” or “gluten-free” can be loaded with sweeteners, preservatives, and other processed junk.
-A product might be Paleo diet friendly, however, it could contain non-AIP ingredients.
+Products labeled “non-GMO,” “all-natural,” or “gluten-free” can be loaded with sweeteners, preservatives, and other processed junk.
+A product might be Paleo diet-friendly, however, it could contain non-AIP ingredients.
 It’s important to be aware of all the ingredients in those as well.

 That’s why, when it comes to autoimmune-friendly snacks, the key is to prepare for success.
 I’ve compiled the following tips to help you make smart choices when shopping for autoimmune-friendly packaged snacks.
 Now those little pick-me-ups can be part of a healthy meal plan.